nathants/posts/003_refactoring_common_distributed_data_patterns_into_s4/readme.md

       1 2008
 ```

-normally at this point we'd push the results back to s3 to make them durable, but our cluster has readonly access, so we won't be doing that.
+normally at this point we'd push the results back to s3 to make them durable, but our cluster has read only access, so we won't be doing that.

 while we've got a cluster up, let's take a look at performance. what's the biggest and smallest file in the dataset?